Mjz86/String/rope_paper.md

 // both of thoes proofs correspond to each  of the search strategies:
  // for searching  for an index's  logical elements, we  do  `temp=(index<<8 )| 0xFF` or `temp=(index<<8 )` ( 0xff being like .9999 )  ,
  // then we search for the last  elem_meta  that holds  true for "temp<elem_meta" or "elem_meta<temp"( theres no need to etract the bit fields ) ,
- // this search  can be preformed by a simd comparison operation , after we got the simd mask ,  we get the last  bit's index that was either one or zero for the search that we wanted  , because  B is less than 65 , we can put all the masks in a 64-bit unsigned integer  , then we can use std::count(r/l)_(zero/one) to get the first position .
+ // this search  can be preformed by a simd comparison operation , after we got the simd mask ,  we get the last  bit's index that was either one or zero for the search that we wanted  , because  B is less than 65 , we can put all the masks in a 64-bit unsigned integer  , then we can use std::count(r/l)_(zero/one) ( botwise not , std::experimental::find_first_set, std::experimental::find_last_set if using std::experimental::simd) to get the first position .
  // so , therfore , the search and compare operation can be performed  in about B/8+1 instructions ( note that the bits that correspond to non active elements  would  be removed by bit shifts ) .
  // this is also a huge win because  a lot of access to the node first needs to search for indexies.